lalvarezmat/EpiInvert/cran-comments.md

+## update 1 of EpiInvert package version 0.2.1 submission

+Following the suggestions of the CRAN staff we have reduced the length of the title to less than 65 characters and we wrote package names, software names and API (application programming interface) names in single quotes in title and description

 ## submission EpiInvert package version 0.2.1

 This is a submission of a new version of the EpiInvert package.
 The modifications in this new version are: